 The Company leases 27,642 square feet of office space in Alpharetta, Georgia for our corporate offices.
-In addition, we lease a total of approximately 143,000 square feet of space for our operating divisions under leases expiring at various times through June 2029.
+In addition, we lease a total of approximately 138,452 square feet of space for our operating divisions under leases expiring at various times through April 2030.
 Periods under lease range from 9 months to 176 months, with various commencement dates and renewal options.
-The Company's properties are in good condition, adequately utilized, and sufficient for our current business operations.
+We believe the Company's properties are in good condition, adequately utilized, and sufficient for our current business operations.

 Given the nature of our homebuilding operations, significant amounts of property are held as inventory in the ordinary course of business.
 Such properties are not included in response to this Item.
-See Note 4 to the consolidated financial statements in this Form 10-K for additional discussion of our inventory.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Inventory" in this Form 10-K for additional discussion of our inventory.